thebigfilecom/thebigfile-com-dev/style-guide.md

         - The BIG interface specification, which should be referred to as 'the BIG specification' or 'the BIG interface specification'.

-    When there may be a confusion between ICP referring to Internet Computer Protocol and ICP the token, the words 'Internet Computer Protocol' can be written out for clarity.
+    When there may be a confusion between ICP referring to BigFile Protocol and ICP the token, the words 'BigFile Protocol' can be written out for clarity.

 - BIG SDK: should be used in place of any reference to the BIG's SDK.
 - mainnet